Free Diapers & Free Baby Swag: 21 Stellar Tips. (You’ll be over the moon for #17!)

 1. Get free diapers from major diaper companies if you register with them for free samples.

-2. Hospitals will send you home with a free pack of diapers.
+2. Hospitals will send you home with free diapers.

 Usually, it’s Huggies or Pampers brand.
 Don’t be afraid to ask the nurse to give you an extra pack or two or three.
 They know babies are expensive, and they have tons of samples on hand.

 3. Stack up the coupons for free diapers!